 Nonbinary is an umbrella term, or specific identity meaning that one doesn’t identify with the gender binary (male & female) and cisnormativity.
 The flag was created by 17-year old Kye Rowan during February 2014, and this was due to a call from several members of their community that felt that the term genderqueer didn’t fit represent them, and wanted a flag that represented them in the correct way.

-The flag itself consists of 4 stripped colours (top to bottom)- yellow, white, purple and black.
-The colours represent the following:
+The flag itself consists of 4 striped colors (top to bottom)- yellow, white, purple and black.
+The colors represent the following:

 -Yellow: Those whose gender exists outside the binary, as yellow is often used to represent something as its own.

 -White: Represents those who are multigender (meaning they identify with multiple and/or all genders), as white can also represent the presence of color and/or light.